-James Shaw 'still processing' vote, Chlöe Swarbrick silent about challenge
+Shaw 'processing' vote, Swarbrick silent about challenge

 "I would like to, to the extent that I am able to, get a sense from the broader membership.
 Because it's not immediately clear the extent to which the delegates who cast their votes that way represent the broader membership of their branches," Shaw said.

-"I want to know that before putting my name forward," he said.
+"I want to know that before putting my name forward."

 Speaking to media after the vote, Shaw also appeared to lay the blame on poor turnout.

-There were fewer delegates at this years' AGM than in previous years.
+There were fewer delegates at this year's AGM than in previous years.

 "There were substantially fewer votes cast here," Shaw said.